The 2019 Third Party Logistics study was recently released and the results overall reveal some good news and areas for growth in the 3PL industry.

 It’s widely known in the trucking and shipping industry that companies are experiencing historic difficulty in hiring new drivers.
 In fact, there are currently about 60,000 open driver positions across the United States.

-It’s no surprise then that key problem sited in the workforce section of the study is “attracting talent.”
+It’s no surprise then that the key problem cited in the workforce section of the study is “attracting talent.”
 About 60 percent of companies survey said hiring new drivers is their top concern while retaining the best drivers is a concern of about 40 percent of companies.

 Overall the study reports that the 3PL industry is strong and poised for growth over the next 10 years.
 According to the report, 91 percent of shippers report successful relationships with 3PLs and about that same number say those relationships have led to better overall customer satisfaction.